Stuart Siegel, PhD, PWS

 Nyri Scanlon joined San Francisco Bay National Estuarine Research Reserve as a Research Assistant.
 She is updating NERR’s scientific reference literature to be more accessible to the scientific community by a web-access database.
 Nyri graduated from San Francisco State with a Bachelor of Science in Marine Biology and Limnology.
 While working on her B.S. she also received a Certificate of Achievement in recognition for extended research efforts from the Romberg Tiburon Center for Environmental Studies, RTC.
 She did work in both Dr. Kathy Boyer and Dr. Sarah Cohen’s labs.
 Nyri enjoyed assisting in both restoration projects and fouling plate experiments.
 In the future she is interested in helping to protect the San Francisco Bay marine environment and the organisms that live within.

 Catie Thow grew up on and in the Narragansett Bay National Estuarine Research Reserve (NERR) in Rhode Island but was thrilled when she got the opportunity to work and study in the San Francisco Bay NERR.
-In 2019, she started as a RIPTIDES Graduate Fellow at San Francisco State University where she currently works with the NERR and Dr. Frances Wilkerson to study phytoplankton productivity and nutrient uptake in Suisun Marsh.
-Her project aims to support a growing understanding tidal marsh restoration in San Francisco Estuary and beyond.
+In 2019, she started as a RIPTIDES Graduate Fellow at San Francisco State University where she worked with the NERR and Dr. Frances Wilkerson to study phytoplankton productivity and nutrient uptake in Suisun Marsh.
+Her project aimed to support a growing understanding tidal marsh restoration in San Francisco Estuary and beyond.
 Throughout her time as a graduate student, she has enjoyed participating in oyster and plant monitoring, SWMP activities and creating an ArcGIS StoryMap of the Lower Spring Branch Creek Restoration Project with the NERR.

 Dulce first fell in love with sediment work in undergrad when she was given the opportunity to research sediment accretion rates in a local urban estuary.
 She grew up near the estuary and always had a million questions about why certain things were happening in the bay (like dredging or bird migrations).
 As a first generation Mexican American, she strived to further understand the processes so she could then share with her parents.
 Her undergrad advisor encouraged her to continue doing research, so she applied to RIPTIDES and is currently working with Dr. Matt Ferner in the NERR Lab.
 Her research focuses on the relationship between turbidity and total suspended solids along the natural salinity gradient of the San Francisco Estuary.
 She recently finished an 11-month long fellowship with California Sea Grant at the Port of San Diego, where she supported the Environmental Conservation department in local develop projects.
 Her academic experiences allowed her to develop her interest in working to close the gap between the local community, public policy, and environmental science.
 She is currently a Wetlands Specialist with the Irvine Ranch Water District in Southern California where gets the best of both worlds and hopes to make an impact in her local community.